locagent/locagent.dev/index.md

 ---

+## How it works

+1. Include best practices in your prompts so AI app builders generate robust code.
+1. The **open-source** guidelines are transparent and free to **tailor** to your specific needs.
+1. Resolve common issues with **conventional prompts** automatically.

+---

 ## The solutions

 1. **SEO Best-Practice Prompt**
-   Prompt + checklist to audit and fix:
+   [Prompt + Checklist](https://github.com/locagent/seo-best-practices) to audit and fix:
    - [x] &nbsp; Titles
    - [x] &nbsp; Descriptions
    - [x] &nbsp; Open Graph